 It takes five hours to complete a piece of art

 You will want to spend 4 hours on your marketing and 1 hour on your accounting.

-You might be thinking that you can create 2 pieces of art in a week and you will be making twice the amount if you just spent the time creating art.
+You might be thinking that you can create 2 pieces of art in a week and you will be making twice the amount if you just spent the time creating it.

-It takes great effort, consistency, patience and perseverance to sell art.
+It takes exceptional effort, consistency, patience, and perseverance to sell art.

-So far writing your art plan is easy.
+So far writing your art plan has been easy.

 The hard part will be designing your marketing plan.

-You will want to write down every way that you will want to market your art.
+You want to write all of the different ways you will be marketing your art.

-Here are some examples of where you can promote your art.
+Here are some examples of where you can promote your art online.

 - Other social media sites